feblich/Udacity-Data-Structures-and-Algorithms/Project1_Show Me the Data Structures/writeups.md

 can decode by going left (when encountered 0) and right (when encountered 1) in the tree until a leaf node is reached, after which I need to go back to the root of the tree and repeat until all bits in the encoded string are traversed.
 Traversing list of nodes takes O(n) time where n is the length of the list so time complexity highly depends on the size of the input string.
 The sorted function used to sort list of nodes has O(n log(n)) time complexity.
+Space complexity depends on the size of the input string, therefore if the size of input string is n, space complexity is O(n).

 ## problem 4 Active Directory

 Because there is no definitive limit to the size of the group, recursion would be a good choice to look for a user in the group. `is_user_in_group(user,group)` function is recursively called for each subgroup in group to check for existence of `user`
 Time complexity depends on the number of users and structure of the group, therefore it approximately has O(number of users * structure of the group).
+Space complexity of the `is_user_in_group` function depends on the size of the `group` argument, therefore O(n).

 ## problem 5 Blockchain

 The blockchain data structure has similarities with a linked list as it is consisted of sequential but non-contiguous data elements that point to each other.
-However there are some differences, as the blockchain is traversed backwards and also elements cannot be changed, i.e. they are immutable. `append` has time O(1) since we only append to tail, but `size` and `get_block_location` require traversal of the blockchain and therefore depend on the size O(n)
+However there are some differences, as the blockchain is traversed backwards and also elements cannot be changed, i.e. they are immutable. `append` has time O(1) since we only append to tail, but `size` and `get_block_location` require traversal of the blockchain and therefore depend on the size O(n).
+Space complexity depends on the number of nodes in the Blockchain object therefore O(n).

 ## problem 6 Union and Intersection

 For this problem, first, values of linked list nodes for both linked list objects must be extracted into a list.
 And subsequently union and intersection operations are performed on these unique values.
-I think current implementation of union and intersection both take O(n)
+I think current implementation of union and intersection both take O(n).
+For each function, a list is generated, therefore space complexity depends on the size of the list and space complexity is O(n).